 - Increasing customer satisfaction: Another way to improve operational efficiency is to focus on increasing customer satisfaction.
-This can be accomplished by providing excellent customer service, offering high-quality food and beverages, and creating a comfortable and inviting dining environment.
+This can be accomplished by providing excellent restaurant customer service, offering high-quality food and beverages, and creating a comfortable and inviting dining environment.

 - Improving communication between front-of-house and back-of-house staff: Finally, good communication between front of house (FOH) and back of house (BOH) staff is essential for a well-run restaurant.
-Front-of-house staff should be trained to communicate customer orders to the kitchen effectively, and back-of-house staff should be able to provide timely updates on food preparation.
+Front-of-house staff should be trained to communicate customer orders to the kitchen effectively, and back-of-house staff should be able to provide real time updates on food preparation.

 By employing these operational efficiencies, restaurants can improve their overall performance and create a more enjoyable dining experience for their customers.

 You’ll need to calculate your operational efficiency to ensure your business operates as efficiently as possible.
 To do this, add up all of your operating expenses and divide the sum total by your total revenue.
 Doing so will give you a clear picture of how much it costs to run your business and how well you’re doing compared to your revenue.

 Operating Expenses / Total Revenue = Operational Efficiency

 For example, if your total operating expenses are $100,000 and your total revenue is $1,000,000, then your operational efficiency is 10%.
 This means that 10% of your revenue is being spent on operating expenses.
 If you can reduce your operating expenses, you’ll be able to increase your operational efficiency and keep more of your revenue.